 Students and their parents are encouraged to contact the school principal to learn more about these programs and the opportunities they provide.

 Programs available for students with disabilities are provided according to the student’s Individualized Education Plan.
 Referrals for special services are routinely made by parents, counselors, and teachers through the school principal; however, a student can only be considered after authorization is secured from the parent or legal guardian.

 Placement in a special education class or program is contingent upon the results of extensive diagnostic testing and evaluation.
 Scheduling is done on an individual basis according to the needs of each student.

 Since the instructional program in all special education classes is based on each student’s individual needs, individual educational programs are developed by the school in conjunction with parental permission and input.

 Select students will be scheduled into Title I reading classes with the reading specialist and will address specific skills to improve reading.

 Middle School Learning Center

-The Fort Hill Community School (FHCS), a program for sixth and seventh grade students who have experienced behavioral difficulties in the regular school program, provides instruction in the four core content areas: English, math, science and social studies.
-Both direct instruction and computer-assisted learning models are used.
-Placement at the FHCS is made on an individual basis.
-For more information, contact the director for student services at (434) 515-5049.
+The Middle School Learning Center, a program for 6th and 7th grade students who have experienced behavioral difficulties in the regular school program, provides instruction in the four core courses of English, math, science, and social studies.
+Computer-based and traditional instruction are utilized.